Rodney J. Rogers: Personal life

-Rogers is co-inventor of US Patent 8,799,920 B2: “Systems and Methods of Host-Aware Resource Management Involving Cluster-Based Resource Pools”.
+Rogers was co-inventor of US Patent 8,799,920 B2: "Systems and Methods of Host-Aware Resource Management Involving Cluster-Based Resource Pools".
 He has also been both the subject and author of several technology industry-related articles and publications.

+He was married to Judith and had three children, daughter Leah Grace; son Benjamin Henry; and daughter Jamie Elaine.
+He died of cancer on September 28, 2024 in Florida.